mattparrilla/lake-champlain-watershed/README.md

 #Shapefiles for Lake Champlain Watershed

-Already publically available, just sharing in case useful to others and for my own personal use on multiple machines.
+Already publicly available, just sharing in case useful to others and for my own personal use on multiple machines.

 Here's a pretty picture made with the data: